JulienBarezi/ALUCONNECT/README.md

 For Setup please follow the following instructions:

 1. import the sql(called aluconnect.sql) file in the project files in database.
 Its key for the database to be called aluconnect
-2. for all to be working, xampp should be opened
+2. for all to be working, xampp should be opened and activated
 3. open the project folder in vscode and open the terminal
 4. enter the command: npm install
 5. after npm install, enter: npm run dev